-Also referred to as the Qingming Festival, Tomb Sweeping Day is a time to pay respect to relatives and ancestors who have passed away.
+Tomb Sweeping Day, also known as the Qingming Festival, is a time to pay respect to relatives and ancestors who have passed away.

-The day is observed as a public holiday in mainland China, Hong Kong and Taiwan.
+The day is a public holiday in mainland China, Hong Kong and Taiwan.

-What Chinese people do on Tomb Sweeping Day
+What do Chinese people do on Tomb Sweeping Day?

-Like the name suggests, people spend time tidying up the graves and tombstones of their ancestors.
-Quite literally, they sweep away the dirt.
+People visit cemeteries and spend time tidying up the graves and tombstones of their ancestors.

-Families offer food, flowers or paper to the deceased.
+Families also offer food or flowers to the deceased.
 The food can be left at the grave site or taken back home with the family.

-Originally from Guangzhou and now residing in Melbourne, Australia, 38-year-old woman Bi Hui Li says that leaving food at the grave site can pose a problem.
+Originally from Guangzhou and now residing in Melbourne, Australia, 38-year-old woman Bi Hui Li says she likes leaving food at the grave.
+But this can pose a problem.

 “During the Qingming Festival, we like to bring pork to our ancestors’ graves.
-However, if we leave it there, we are worried that homeless people will come and take it,” she says.
+However, if we leave it there, we're worried that homeless people will come and take it,” she says.

 Wang Jing Xi, a 37-year-old woman from Beijing, says that people often take short trips during the festival.